 • Humanitarian considerations.
 Documentation of any serious medical conditions or hardship factors relevant to the applicant or their family.

 • Category-specific evidence.
-EB-5 investors should be ready to point to the statutory authorization for concurrent filing; dual-intent visa holders (H-1B, L-1) should document genuine maintenance of status; family-based applicants should document the qualifying relationship and the equities.
+EB-5 investors should be ready to point to the statutory authorization for concurrent filing; dual-intent visa holders should document genuine maintenance of status; family-based applicants should document the qualifying relationship and the equities.

 Addressing negative factors directly